 This is a very informative blog post for teachers using Google Classroom.
 Here we'll see, how to check which students have accessed assignments in Google Classroom.

-Google classrooms have simplified the process of studying by enabling students to submit their work online by accessing Google Classroom assignments, and teachers can grade their papers easily.
+Google Classrooms have simplified the process of studying by enabling students to submit their work online by accessing Google Classroom assignments, and teachers can grade their papers easily.

 However, a persistent problem that many teachers have faced in this process is understanding the activity of students in their classroom.
 And the most prominent one is whether a student has accessed the assignment or not.